bUnit-dev/bUnit/docs/docs/providing-input/trigger-renders.md

-﻿---
+---
 uid: trigger-renders
-title: Triggering a render life-cycle on a component
+title: Triggering a Render Life-Cycle on a Component
 ---

-# Triggering a render life-cycle on a component
+# Triggering a Render Life-Cycle on a Component

 Describe how to trigger an explicit render life-cycle through the IRenderedComponent Render, SetParametersAndRender, and InvokeAsync methods.